 So far, we have discussed only bivariate dependence relations, but there are multivariate generalizations as well.
 For example, $D_3 \subseteq [0,1] \times [0,1] \times [0,1]$ is a trivariate dependence relation if it contains at least one triple for every marginal value.
 Likewise, $D_k \subseteq [0,1]^k$ is a k-dimensional dependence relation if it contains at least one element for every marginal value.
-We can denote the set of all possible k-dimensional dependence relations as $\mathcal{D}k$ .
-We have been calling $\mathcal{D}2$ simply $\mathcal{D}$ .
-There is a k-dimensional generalization of P, but not of Q.
+We can denote the set of all possible k-dimensional dependence relations as \mathcal{D}k .
+We have been calling \mathcal{D}2 simply \mathcal{D} .
+There is a k-dimensional generalization of P, but not of O.

 The problem of accounting for dependencies among intervals in complex mathematical expressions may be much more difficult than it is for the binary operations considered in this note.
 Strategies for conveniently calculating best possible bounds await development.
 It may be difficult to properly handle such calculations as a sequence of binary operations on intervals.
-For example, suppose A = [2,4], B = [4,7], and C = [3,9], where A and C have the opposite dependence relation O, and that the mathematical expression to be evaluated is AB + C. Approached as a composition of binary operations, the calculation would need to evaluate AB first and only then the sum.
+For example, suppose A = [2,4], B = [4,7], and C = [3,9], where A and C have the opposite dependence relation O, and that the mathematical expression to be evaluated is AB+C. Approached as a composition of binary operations, the calculation would need to evaluate AB first and only then the sum.
 However, the information about the dependence between A and C is inaccessible once the multiplication occurs.
 What does dependence information about two variables imply about the dependence between functions of these variables?
-Simple simulations show that the best possible bounds on the function AB + C given the opposite dependence between A and C are AB, but it is not clear that assumptions like this are always permissible, or, in general, what theory governs dependence in interval calculations.
+Simple simulations show that the best possible bounds on the function AB+C given the opposite dependence between C and C are [17,31].
+This interval can be obtained by assuming opposite dependence between C and the product AB, but it is not clear that assumptions like this are always permissible, or, in general, what theory governs dependence in interval calculations.